Ameba-AIoT/nuwa/README.md

 * The toolchain is `asdk-10.3.1`.
 * Linux platform is supported for now
 * Python version 3.8 or higher is required.
-* cmake, device-tree-compiler, west, python3-venv are also required.
+* cmake, ninja, device-tree-compiler, west, python3-venv are also required.

 ## Compiling the Project